 Pay-per-use, Single Visit Passes & Lounge Memberships

 Passes Pearl Lounge (Arrivals) – Location: Terminal 2, Airside.
-Hours: open 24 hours.
 Showers are available.
-Lounge Access: Pay at the Door • Prepaid lounge passes • Lounge membership programs. [ more lounge info ]
+Lounge Access: Pay at the Door • Prepaid lounge passes • Lounge membership programs.

 If sleeping at the Casablanca Airport does not appeal to you, there are hotels near the airport:

-In Transit Airport Hotel – A reader has confirmed that there is a hotel inside the transit area of Terminal 2.
-While we are not sure about the hotel name, Darryl tells us that the hotel offers rooms with a bed and communal bathroom.
+In Transit Airport Hotel – A few readers have confirmed that there is a hotel inside the transit area of Terminal 2.
+There are approx. 30 rooms (Single, Double, Suites) with shared washrooms and showers (2 for men and 2 for women).
 The rate (as of April 2015) was 35 Euro for single and 44 Euro for double.
 In April 2016, another reader described their experience at the hotel as “a huge mistake.
 The hotel was absolutely filthy!
 The room had a bed and a television and no bathroom.
 The toilet facilities for the hotel were the dirtiest I had seen anywhere at this airport.”
+Another reader in December 2018 also described to hotel as filthy, so nothing has improved over the years.
 We recommend you inquire to see a room before paying.

-Near Airport Atlas Sky Airport – (8 minutes from the airport) Free airport shuttle runs to/from the airport every 15 minutes.
+Near Airport Atlas Sky Airport – (8 minutes from the airport) Free airport shuttle runs to/from the airport every 15 minutes.» Check Rates

 Near Airport Relax Airport Hotel – (8 minute drive) A airport shuttle departs every 30 minutes.
 Hotel also offers free shuttles to local attractions. » Check Rates